datarobot/datarobot-user-models/public_fips_dropin_environments/python3_xgboost/README.md

-# Python 3 XGBoost Drop-In Template Environment
+# Python 3 XGBoost FIPS-compliant Drop-In Template Environment

 This template environment can be used to create artifact-only xgboost custom models.
 Your custom model directory needs only contain your model artifact if you use the